 Share this post to help more users record microphone and computer audio at the same time!

-Recording both system audio and microphone simultaneously on mobile devices is useful for gameplay, tutorials, or app reviews.
-On iPhone, Apple's built-in Screen Recording tool also supports recording microphone input together with system sounds.
+Recording both system audio and microphone on iPhone is helpful for gameplay, tutorials, app reviews, and other content creation.
+Apple's built-in Screen Recording tool lets users capture both microphone and system audio, but it also records the screen.

 Even with the right software and setup, users may encounter issues when trying to record system audio and microphone simultaneously.
 Here are the most common problems and their solutions.